zrhoffman/vscode-go/Go-modules-support-in-Visual-Studio-Code.md

 ### Auto import no longer happens on file save.
 Why?

-If you are using the language server `gopls`, then please add the below to your settings to get missing imports added when you save your file
+If you are using the language server `gopls`, and are on version lower than `0.10.2` of this extension, then please add the below to your settings to get missing imports added when you save your file
 ```
 "[go]": {
     "editor.codeActionsOnSave": {